 Since being informed of Glenn UMC’s decision in late 2022, it is unknown whether the Atlanta Area Council has done anything to “set up the infrastructure needed to accommodate the affiliation agreement” for use in 2024 or whether it has informed anyone what it would need in order for it to approve the Affiliation Agreement that the Boy Scouts of America agreed to in June of 2022, some 18 months ago.

 In this final month of our final charter agreement period (2023), Glenn Memorial UMC continues to stand ready to enter into the Affiliation Agreement that the Boy Scouts of America helped develop and endorses.
-In the alternative, we will gladly enter into a Facilities Use Agreement that will meet the needs of the Glenn Scouts if they can secure a new chartering partner.
+In the alternative, we have already informed the Glenn Scouts representatives and the Atlanta Area Council that we will gladly enter into a Facilities Use Agreement that will meet the needs of the Glenn Scouts if they can secure a new chartering partner.
 We remain hopeful that the Atlanta Area Council will fulfill its obligations to our Glenn Scouts so that Glenn UMC and our Glenn Scouts can continue our long and rich relationship.